-Why Visualisation Is the Secret to Your Weight Loss Success.
+Why Visualization Is the Secret to Your Weight Loss Success.

 My colleagues were laughing at me.
 I had spent all morning printing out logos of the companies that I wanted as my customers.
 I was now proudly looking at the collage hanging at my desk.
 “Do you really think that wishful thinking will help?” a colleague said.

 I didn’t care what they said, as I am a firm believer that what I focus on is what I attract into my life.
 As per the advice of the wealth classic Think and Grow Rich, I had written my target salary on my vision board at home.
 It was a bold goal: more than three times the highest earnings that I had ever made.

 A few months after creating my logo collage at work, I was the one laughing: I had closed major sales to most of the companies.
 Not only had I achieved my salary goal, but exceeded it.

 If you have ever tried to lose weight, I am sure that you are familiar with the concept of visualization.
 Perhaps you have used a picture of a slim and beautiful celebrity on your fridge, to deter you from late-night snacking?
 Did it work?